fixm-ccb/FIXM-Core-4.2.0-testing/docs/ats-message-to-fixm-mapping/mapping-of-ats-fields-to-fixm.md

 that can be specified in field 22 is captured in the other fields.
 For example, the entry *-7/NEWACID* in field 22 has the same mapping as if *–NEWACID* appeared in field 7 (on page 110).

+## Notes

+[1]: Field 20a maps to the same FIXM field as field 18 OPR.
+An ALR can include field 18 and field 20 with potentially conflicting values.
+Further consideration of this is required.